By Pradeep Pandey · Co-Founder · 16 min read · Updated

 A 25-bed hospital running 24/7 nursing coverage needs a predictable distribution of day, evening, and night shifts across every week.
 If the scheduling window opens and 12 out of 15 nurses claim day shifts on weekdays, someone has to cover the rest.
 At a large hospital, there is a float pool and a coordinator who fills the gaps.
 At a CAH, the nurse manager fills them manually, often by calling the same nurses who already agreed to take the undesirable shifts last cycle.

 AONL nurse manager workforce data identifies scheduling inequity as a primary driver of charge nurse and staff nurse burnout at small facilities.
 The mechanism is consistent: reliable nurses say yes more than others, and over time, yes becomes the expectation.
 Once that expectation is set, the nurses carrying the burden either get used to it or they leave.
+Whether that churn is best read as a national nurse shortage or a retention problem a small hospital can actually control is the question we take up in is it a nurse shortage or a retention crisis.

 1. Window Opens